mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >[!CONTEXTUALHELP]
 >id="ajo_decisioning_capping"
->title="About offer capping"
+>title="Capping"
->abstract="In this field, you can specify how many times the offer can be presented."
+>abstract="Capping is used as a constraint to define the maximum number of times an offer can be presented."

 Capping is used as a constraint to define the maximum number of times an offer can be presented.